 What should your tyre pressure be?

-If your tyre size isn't included in the results, then that tyre might not be suitable for your vehicle.
 Your best bet is to check with your vehicle's manufacturer or a local tyre dealer.

 PSI (pounds per square inch), bars and kPa (kilopascals) are all ways of measuring units of pressure.
 It doesn’t matter which unit you follow, as long as you're consistent across all tyres, and with the tyre pressure gauge you’re using.